Charityware/congrats/readme.md

 # superb [![Build Status](https://travis-ci.org/sindresorhus/superb.svg?branch=master)](https://travis-ci.org/sindresorhus/superb)

-> Get superb like words
+> Get superb like phrases

-Currently ~100 words.
+Currently ~100 phrases.

-The word list itself is just a [JSON file](words.json) and can be used wherever.
+The word list itself is just a [JSON file](phrases.json) and can be used wherever.

 ## Install